limingwu8/Predictive-Maintenance/README.md

 # Predictive Maintenance

 ## Overview
 This is the code for time series data analyzing.
-We will use LSTM to predict the value of sensor reading in the future and generate a "Health Index" for each component of the system in the future and finally generate a overall health index for the whole system in the future.
+We will use LSTM to predict the value of sensor reading in the future and generate a "health index" for each component of the system and finally generate a overall "health index" for the whole system, which indicated the system's future health status.

 ## Dataset
 Twelve time series data from twelve different sensors which including temperature sensor, pressure sensor and vibration sensor.